 Welcome to Marketing Ops Confessions: How to Navigate the World of Marketing Ops!
-Over the past several months, we’ve talked with operations leaders in the B2B space like Sara McNarama, Darrell Alfonso, Jeff Ignacio, and many more on our weekly series, Marketing Ops Confessions (register here or watch past episodes here!).
+Over the past several months, we’ve talked with operations leaders in the B2B space like Sara McNarama, Darrell Alfonso, Jeff Ignacio, and many more on our weekly series, Marketing Ops Confessions (watch past episodes here!).
 These fearless leaders confessed what has gone well throughout their career, what hasn’t, and everything in between.
 We’ve gathered the learnings from these insightful conversations to bring you this guide.

 We hope this guide will serve as a roadmap for your new (or continued!) success as a marketing ops professional.
 Make sure to check back often.
 We’ll update this guide as we learn more from the incredible ops community on future Marketing Ops Confessions episodes!